Elixiter/mkto_google-spreadsheet/README.md

    included, click the custom "Marketo Import" menu item, and click "Initialize sidebar...".
-If there is no menu item titled "Marketo Import", please make sure you have followed all of the steps in Setup (and that the script is present in the script editor for the current document).
+If there is no menu item titled "Marketo Import", please make sure you have followed all of the steps in Setup.
+In particular, ensure that the script is present in the script editor for the current document, and that you have filled in your API credentials.
+2. The first time you run it, you must give authorization to make external http requests.
+Do so.
-2. A right-hand sidebar should appear with the names and IDs of the lists fetched from Marketo.
+3. A right-hand sidebar should appear with the names and IDs of the lists fetched from Marketo.
-3. Each list has an "Insert" button.
+4. Each list has an "Insert" button.
 Click it to insert the members of the list.

 Caveats / Todo